microsoft/fast-cli/specs/fast-cli.md

 }
 ```

 > Important: The paths of components and design system must be relative to each other, therefore only the path to the component folder is required as the design system file path is assumed.
+In an app the path may be `"./src/components"` as shown above, or in the case of a component library the path may be `"./src"`.

 ## Add a design system